gabrielodom/pathwayPCA/README.md

 1. Searching through the package shows that these show up in the `weibullMix_optimParams()` function in the `superPC_optimWeibullParams.R` file.
 I suspect (because of my experience troubleshooting the AES-PCA wrapper) that the problem is when we call the `weibullMix_optimParams()` function and pass the $p$-values vector (with some pathways trimmed) and the `setsize` vector (without pathways trimmed).
 These two vectors will not have the same length.
 2. The `superPCA_pVals()` function in the `superPC_wrapper.R` file passes the untrimmed `setsize` vector to the Weibull parameter calculation.
+3. For some data sets, the Supervised PCA $p$-values are too small.
+James passed a data set where the response was a randomly ordered response from another data set.
+AES-PCA correctly identified it as noise, but Supervised PCA did not.
+Also, I dug into the `weibullMix_-_optimParams()` function and found that the `optim()` function is extremely sensitive to the initial values chosen.
+The constrained optimization routine works for $\mu_1 = 1, \mu_2 = 1$, but not for many values outside the range from $[-1.5, 1]$.
+In fact, for negative values of these parameters, one optimum point is found, but a second poit is found for positive values.
+This leads me to believe that the density is bimodal.
+Further, I am uncomfortable with the mixture of two Weibulls starting with the same initial mean values.
+Shouldn't they be distinct?
+However, while optimized values are dependent on the initial values, the resulting $p$-values were nearly identical no matter which of the two "modes" of the distribution were found.
+Thus, while the optimal mixing parameters may alternate between two points based on intial values, the resulting $p$-values remain unchanged.